GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 ![DIF](dif_diagram_color.png "DIF Diagram")

+Another thing we get is optimal reading: think about the colored diagram again.
+We launched $4$ threads to compute it, but what's interesting is how they read their elements in.
+First, they will reads all their "lo" elements for the first stage, which are elements $0$ through $3$, and then they will reads all their "hi" elements which are $4$ thorugh $7$.
+If the input is contiguous in memory, we get coalesced reads!

 ## Optimization 3: Exploiting Shared Memory in Compute, subgroup operations and overcoming maximum Workgroup sizes with Virtual Threads

 It turns out that not all FFTs are born equal: some are much easier to handle than others.
 The smallest size for an FFT we consider is $2 \cdot \text{SubgroupSize}$ where $\text{SubgroupSize}$ is the smallest possible number of threads your device can run in parallel in the same subgroup.
 We call such an FFT "Subgroup-sized".